-The District will aim to complete its investigation within ten (10) working days after receiving a complaint or report, unless extenuating circumstances exist.
+The District will complete its investigation within ten (10) working days after receiving a complaint or report, unless extenuating circumstances exist.
 Extenuating circumstances may include the unavailability of witnesses due to illness or incapacitation, or additional time needed because of the complexity of the investigation, the need for outside experts to evaluate the evidence (such as forensic evidence), or multiple complainants or victims.
-If extenuating circumstances exist, the extended timeframe to complete the investigation will not exceed ten (10) additional working days without the consent of the complainant, unless the alleged victim agrees to a longer timeline.
-Periodic status updates will be given to the parties, when appropriate.
+Extenuating circumstances do not include summer vacation, and if a designated compliance coordinator or investigator is unavailable, another coordinator or trained employee will be designated to conduct the investigation.
+If extenuating circumstances exist, the extended timeframe to complete the investigation will not exceed ten (10) additional working days without the consent of the complainant.
+Periodic status updates will be given to the parties, if necessary.